-Кеу Default Value Description

-CAlssuedCertNamesMismatch 0 Control whether to allow CA issued SSL certificate's common name to not match the host name of the Impala server.
+Кеу Default Value Description CAIssuedCertNamesMismatch 0 Control whether to allow CA issued SSL certificate's common name to not match the host name of the Impala server.
 Set to 1 to enable.
 Set to 0 to disable.

-Note:

-This setting is only

-applicable to User

-Name and Password (SSL) authentication
+Note: This setting is only applicable to User Name and Password (SSL) and No Authentication (SSL) authentication mechanisms and will be ignored by other authentication mechanisms.

-mechanism and will

-be ignored by other

-authentication

-mechanisms.

 TrustedCerts For 32 bit driver: /opt/cloudera/impalaodbc/lib/32/cacerts.pem For 64 bit driver: /opt/cloudera/impalaodbc/lib/64/cacerts.pem Used to specify the location of the file containing trusted CA certificates for authenticating the Impala server when using SSL.
-Note: This setting is only applicable to User Name and Password (SSL) authentication mechanism, and will be ignored by other authentication mechanisms.
+Note: This setting is only applicable to User Name and Password (SSL) and No Authentication (SSL) authentication mechanisms, and will be ignored by other authentication mechanisms.
 Note: If this setting is not set then the driver will default to using the trusted CA certificates file installed by the driver.
-DelegationUID Used to delegate all operation against Hive to a user that is different than the authenticated user for the connection.
+DelegationUID Used to delegate all operation against Impala to a user that is different than the authenticated user for the connection.